alexseik/acrillodegallo/packages/wordpress/wp-content/plugins/wp-webhooks/readme.txt

 == Screenshots ==

-1. Exchange data between your website and different services
+1. Automate everything: exchange data between your website and different services
 2. Send data to external services on specific events
 3. Receive data from external services to do something on your website
+4. List of available webhook actions that you can use to send data from an external service to your WordPress site
-4. Add authentication to every trigger and action
+5. Add authentication to every trigger and action for workflow automations

 == Changelog ==

+= 3.3.2: December 06, 2023 =

+**Fixed issues:**

+* Fix PHP 8 notices regarding dynamic properties

 = 3.3.1: February 07, 2022 =